warren-bank/testing-readme-before-commit/README.md

 ## A fork that isn't a fork&hellip;
 ##### a spoon, maybe?

-This [spoon](https://github.com/warren-bank/moz-rewrite-amo) is for [AMO](https://addons.mozilla.org/en-US/firefox/addon/rewrite-http-headers/), as well as a specific subset of users.
+[This spoon](https://github.com/warren-bank/moz-rewrite-amo) is for [AMO](https://addons.mozilla.org/en-US/firefox/addon/rewrite-http-headers/), as well as a specific subset of users.

   * I made a [one-off fork](https://github.com/warren-bank/moz-rewrite-amo) (from [v1.01](https://github.com/warren-bank/moz-rewrite/tree/v1.01)) that is __so__ intentionally crippled that it doesn't even belong in this repo.
-  * The reason behind doing so was the desire to host a version on [AMO](https://addons.mozilla.org/en-US/firefox/addon/rewrite-http-headers/).
+  * The reason behind doing so was the desire to host a version on [AMO (__a_ddons.__m__ozilla.__o__rg)](https://addons.mozilla.org/en-US/firefox/addon/rewrite-http-headers/).
   * The coding methodology that makes this tool so very powerful is, fundamentally, the strategic usage of the javascript `eval` statement.
   * AMO doesn't accept/host addons that include `eval` for security related considerations.
   * A subset of (less technical) users would probably never make use of any advanced scripting features.
     This group would likely prefer a version that doesn't expose them to __any__ possible security risk.

+## Roadmap

-  * Ultimately, I'd like to refactor the `Sandbox` classes in this project to leverage the Mozilla `Cu.Sandbox` framework.
-However, the [Mozilla implementation appears to have been broken since Firefox 17.0](https://bugzilla.mozilla.org/show_bug.cgi?id=1106165).
+  * I may choose to update the Sandbox classes in this project to make use of the Mozilla Cu.Sandbox and Cu.evalInSandbox APIs
+    * pros:
+      * would (potentially) allow [moz-rewrite](https://github.com/warren-bank/moz-rewrite) to be hosted on AMO
+    * cons:
+      * the implementation of these Mozilla APIs appears to have been [broken since Firefox 17.0](https://bugzilla.mozilla.org/show_bug.cgi?id=1106165)
+      * I have mixed feelings about whether the reduced security risk would be worth giving up the ability to run protected code from within user-defined functions
+        * for some 3rd party to use this addon as a method of stealing information, they would need to:
+          * reconfigure the addon preferences
+          * store data files on local hard disk
+        * these changes would be simple to identify
+        * in order to make these changes, the machine would already need to be compromised&hellip;<br>
+          so what are we really saving?

 ## License
   > [GPLv2](http://www.gnu.org/licenses/gpl-2.0.txt)